hibernate/hibernate-validator/hibernate-validator/readme.txt

   -------------

-  The documentation available as of the date of this release is included in HTML and PDf format in the dist/docs directory.
+  The documentation available as of the date of this release is included in HTML and PDf format in the docs directory.

   Release Notes
   -------------